mr4tt/zotbot/README.md

 - [How to make a Baby Seal - BEGINNER FRIENDLY - ALMOST NO SEW](https://www.youtube.com/watch?v=hlPHXrA2Qqg)

 # papers
+- [An Abundance of Katherines: The Game Theory of Baby Naming](http://arxiv.org/abs/2404.00732) - In this paper, we study the highly competitive arena of baby naming.
+Through making several Extremely Reasonable Assumptions (namely, that parents are myopic, perfectly knowledgeable agents who pick a name based solely on its uniquness), we create a model which is not only tractable and clean, but also perfectly captures the real world.
+We then exte...

 - [Body Design and Gait Generation of Chair-Type Asymmetrical Tripedal Low-rigidity Robot](http://arxiv.org/abs/2404.05932) - In this study, a chair-type asymmetric tripedal low-rigidity robot was designed based on the three-legged chair character in the movie "Suzume" and its gait was generated.
 Its body structure consists of three legs that are asymmetric to the body, so it cannot be easily balanced.
 In addition, the actuator is a servo motor that can only feed-forward r...

 - [How To Break Anonymity of the Netflix Prize Dataset](http://arxiv.org/abs/cs/0610105) - We present a new class of statistical de-anonymization attacks against high-dimensional micro-data, such as individual preferences, recommendations, transaction records and so on.
 Our techniques are robust to perturbation in the data and tolerate some mistakes in the adversary's background knowledge.
 We apply our de-anonymization methodology to the ...